 Car Rental Geneva Airport Switzerland Side

-A disadvantage of picking up on the Swiss side would be expense as cars tend to cost a bit more here than on car hire on the France side.
+A disadvantage of picking up on the Swiss side would be expense as cars tend to cost a bit more here than with car hire Geneva Airport French side rates.
 You can find the rental desks in the arrivals hall.
 Keep in mind that Swiss cars must be returned to the same side as they were rented from.…

 Find the Cheapest Car Rental deals on the French side of Geneva Airport.
 Compare rates on our website today.